algo7/R_Stats_Exam_Suite/README.md

 ![The summary function](https://raw.githubusercontent.com/algo7/R_Stats_Exam_Suite/master/screenshots/sum_func.jpeg)

-#### It also generates graph for each frequency table and the relative frequency version
+### It also generates graph for each frequency table and the relative frequency version
 ![Graphs](https://raw.githubusercontent.com/algo7/R_Stats_Exam_Suite/master/screenshots/freqt_merged.jpg)

-#### graph for the correlation matrix is also provided.
+### A graph for the correlation matrix is also provided.
 ![Correlation matrix](https://raw.githubusercontent.com/algo7/R_Stats_Exam_Suite/master/screenshots/correlation_matrix.png)

 ### MLR Results:
 The table is truncated as it is too long
 ![MLR Results](https://raw.githubusercontent.com/algo7/R_Stats_Exam_Suite/master/screenshots/MLR.jpg)
+You can enter the values in CSV directly to get your prediction result.